collinswakholi/Potato-defect-detection/ReadMe.md

 # Potato defect detection using DL #
 This is a project to detect potato defects (specifically hollow-heart defects) using deep learning.
-The project uses a dataset of about 1500 images of potatoes(both healthy and with defects) to train a deep learning classification model.
+The project used a dataset of about 1500 images of potatoes(both healthy and with defects) to train a deep learning classification model.
 The model is then used to detect defects in new images of potatoes.

 ## Dataset ##
 The dataset used for training the model is in the folder `"Data\tubers.zip"`.
 The dataset contains 1500 images of potatoes, each of which is labelled as either healthy or with a defect (see `"Data\A08241_internals.csv"`).
 The images are all of the same size (1900 x 1900 pixels) and are in the RGB format.